BigCoke233/How-To-Answer-Questions-The-Smart-Way/README-en.md

 If possible, you can recommend other capable bosses, or websites / documents that may have relevant information, so that the other party can find a direction and solve the problem faster.

-Finally, although there is no need to apologize, please say "I'm sorry".
+Finally, although there is no need to apologize, please say "I'm so sorry".

 ## If the problem is still not resolved